 - Cost of rearing: The rule is simple, poultry types with low cost of acquisition, management, treatment, and feeding have a high chance for domestication,

-- Market demand: The poultry types that are most served in diets usually sell quick.
+- Market demand: The poultry types that are mostly served in diets usually sell quick.
 This market trend attracts farmers to domesticate them.

 Negative effects of poor Poultry farming on Kenya’s economy